 The German-based ZenMate states that it has over 46 million users, which would make it seem like a leading provider.
 However, our testing revealed that its features do not match those of other top-ranked VPNs out there- from speeds to user interface we felt there was much room for improvement.

 ZenMate is a VPN service provider based out of Germany.
-It has all the hallmarks of a top VPN, such as a range of security protocols, a killswitch feature, and sleek interface.
+It has many of the hallmarks of the best VPN services on the market, such as a range of security protocols, a killswitch feature, and sleek interface.
 However, we found that the actual usability of this VPN left much to be desired.
 The app on both desktop and mobile versions was unreliable and quite buggy.
 We weren’t allowed to choose our own servers, and for that matter, ZenMate is not transparent at all about just how many servers exist.
 Coupled with the fact that there is no Netflix support, torrenting is expressly prohibited in their policies, and their German jurisdiction is one of the strictest in the world for copyright and speech- we felt that this might be a deal breaker for a lot of users.

 Even aside from the key issues listed above let’s dive into the actual performance of ZenMate as a VPN.
 There’s no other way to say it, our tests indicate that ZenMate has very poor speeds.
 We were hardly registering 25% of normal bandwidth during our tests with ZenMate.
 Given that ZenMate does not have additional information about the traffic on the servers it’s hard to tell whether this was simply due to heavy usage or if this is the best that it gets.